Steve Wright (DJ)

-Stephen Richard Wright (26 August 1954 – 12 February 2024) was an English disc jockey, radio personality, and occasional television presenter, credited with introducing the morning zoo format to British radio with a humorous collection of personalities.
+Stephen Richard Wright (26 August 1954 – 12 February 2024) was an English disc jockey, radio personality and occasional television presenter credited with introducing the morning zoo format to British radio with a humorous collection of personalities.
 He presented Steve Wright in the Afternoon for 12 years on BBC Radio 1 and 23 years on BBC Radio 2, two of the BBC's national radio stations.
 He continued to present his Sunday Love Songs on Radio 2 until his death and, in October 2023, he took over as the host of the long-running Pick of the Pops chart show.
-On BBC Television, Wright hosted Home Truths, The Steve Wright People Show, Auntie's TV Favourites, Top of the Pops and TOTP2.
+On BBC Television, Wright hosted Home Truths, Steve Wright's People Show, Auntie's TV Favourites, Top of the Pops and TOTP2.

 Wright won Best DJ of the Year, as voted by the Daily Mirror Readers Poll and by Smash Hits in 1994.
 In 1998, he was awarded TRIC Personality of the Year for his radio programmes.
 He was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to radio.
 He was described by Paul Gambaccini as being "among the all-time greats of radio".

 Early life and career

 Stephen Richard Wright was born on 26 August 1954 in Greenwich, and grew up in New Cross, in South London.
 He had a brother, Laurence.
 Their father, Richard, managed the Burton's store in Trafalgar Square.

 After the family moved to Essex, Wright attended the Eastwood High School for Boys near Southend-on-Sea, where he broadcast a nascent radio show over the speaker system from the stock cupboard.
 Having finished school with only three Olevels, he worked in maritime insurance and as a local newspaper reporter.
-He joined the BBC staff in the early 1970s working as a returns clerk in the Gramophone Library in Egton House, opposite Broadcasting House in London, before leaving to start broadcasting in 1976 at Thames Valley Radio Radio 210 in Reading, Berkshire where in the latter part of his tenure he would present the weekday breakfast show.
-He also presented a weekend 'double-header' with Mike Read called the Read & Wright Show.
+He joined the BBC staff in the early 1970s working as a returns clerk in the Gramophone Library in Egton House, opposite Broadcasting House in London, before leaving to start broadcasting in 1976 at Radio 210 Thames Valley in Reading, Berkshire, where he would present the weekday breakfast show in the latter part of his tenure.
+He also presented a weekend 'double-header' with Mike Read, called the Read & Wright Show.
 In 1979, Wright got his big break at Radio Luxembourg, where he presented his own nightly show.
-He was known for the characters he created and referred to himself as DJ Silly Boy.
+He was known for the characters he created, and referred to himself as DJ Silly Boi during the Friday afternoon Serious Jockin' segment of his Radio 2 programme in latter years.

 BBC Radio 1

-Wright joined BBC Radio 1 on 5 January 1980, taking over a Saturday evening slot before moving to Saturday mornings later that year.
+In November 1979, it was announced that Wright would join BBC Radio 1 in January 1980, initially taking over a Saturday evening slot, before moving to Saturday mornings later that year.